 - Use your hands slightly to assist you on the ascent

-Experiment between placing your hands on the rack’s uprights, and placing your hands on a bar (or band) in front of you.
+Pro Tip: Experiment between placing your hands on the rack's uprights and placing your hands on a bar (or band) before you.

 Most hack squat substitutes can be programmed similarly to a normal hack squat.